jaideep190/TakeAway-Game/README.md

-# Introduction to Sprague-Grundy Strategy
+# Optimal Gameplay in Take Away Sticks: Leveraging the Sprague-Grundy Strategy

 The Sprague-Grundy theory, also known as the theory of impartial games, is a mathematical concept used in game theory to analyze and determine optimal strategies in two-player games.
 It applies to games where players take turns making moves and neither player has an inherent advantage based on the position of the game alone.